 CGI (Common Gateway Interface) scripts allow the author of a web page to receive input from a viewer of the page, manipulate the data passed in, and pass back a customized response.
 Examples of some applications driven by CGI scripts are counters, feedback forms, guestbooks, database queries, clickable image maps, and mail list maintenance.
 CGI scripts must be approved and will be installed in a system directory.
 Departmental, personal, and organizational directories will not be allowed to act as CGI directories.
 To add a new script to the server, source code must be provided, and the technical and/or security administrator will evaluate the source, compile and install the script.

 All official University of Wisconsin Oshkosh Web pages must be reviewed and approved by University Relations or someone designated by that division.
 Specific information that is published on Web pages must be reviewed and approved by the department responsible for that data.
 For example, financial aid information must be reviewed by the Financial Aid office and registration information would need to be reviewed by the Registrar’s office.

 - Submitter must have the page already loaded on the server.

 - Submitter should follow instructions to scan their Web page.

 - Once the page adheres to this policy, submitter should send an e-mail message to email@example.com requesting that a link be made to the page.

 - University Relations will review the page.
 The submitter will then receive notification that the link has been made or an explanation of what needs to be changed before a link will be made.

 Approval from the Information Technology Division is required for departments to set up their own Web servers.
-Those departments interested in setting up departmental Web servers should contact the Director of Academic Computing.
+Those departments interested in setting up departmental Web servers should contact the Director of Information Technology.
 The UW Oshkosh home page will maintain links to official pages only.